 Compared to those risks, marketers’ risks are extremely low and quite manageable.
 Thankfully, you can protect both your brand and your customers by:

-Daniel Deneweth heads up a team of Email Deliverability Strategic Consultants at Responsys.
+Daniel Deneweth heads up a team of Email Deliverability Services team at Oracle Digital Experience Agency.
 He shows clients how to maximize the ROI from email through improved inbox placement.
-Prior to Responsys, Daniel held a variety of roles at the deliverability firm Return Path.
+Prior to Oracle, Daniel held a variety of roles at the deliverability firm Return Path.
 His tenure included managing the Sender Score Certified program, where he collaborated with ISPs and helped senders implement email best practices.
 Daniel brings this insight and in-depth deliverability knowledge to help clients maximize their inbox placement rates, and accelerate the ROI of their email channel.
-Follow Daniel on Twitter where he focuses on email marketing and deliverability.